Brian's Journal - Summer 2010 - Spain

 We again stayed in room 315 at the top of Pension Austria.
 We love the terrace overlooking our corner of the city, the Albaycin and the Alhambra, with the color and commotion of Plaza Nueva below and the swifts careening overhead.

-While waiting for the early bus in Capileira this morning (it showed up 35 minutes later than the 0620 time published in the ALSA internet schedules, meaning all my pushing to get Swee out the door on time only annoyed her for no purpose) we, actually Susan, started talking with a British girl named Anna, sturdy but not fat with an attractive round face framed in bushy brown hair.
-Swee liked her immediately and observed that Anna found Daniel appealing, so arranged to have them sit together and continued to promote Daniel's virtues from time to time to Anna, much to Daniel's annoyance.
+While waiting for the early bus in Capileira this morning (it showed up 35 minutes later than the 0620 time published in the ALSA internet schedules, meaning all my pushing to get Susan out the door on time only annoyed her for no purpose) we, actually Susan, started talking with a British girl named Anna, sturdy but not fat with an attractive round face framed in bushy brown hair.
+Susan liked her immediately and observed that Anna found Daniel appealing, so arranged to have them sit together and continued to promote Daniel's virtues from time to time to Anna, much to Daniel's annoyance.
 But they did seem to hit it off; sitting in the seat behind me they talked much of the way to Granada.

 Anna found a friend already on the bus when we boarded.
 Janie had been hiking with Anna on Mulhacen and had met a guy from Germany, Andreas, whom she found attractive.
 Andreas was hiking back down to Trevelez while Anna and Janie had come up from Capileira.
 When the trails diverged Andreas went one way and Anna and Jamie the other but Janie kept going on about Andreas so Anna suggested she go down after him.
 Janie did so, scrambling down the mountain with nothing but the clothes she was wearing.
 She caught him before he reached Trevelez and they spent the night together, the details of which Janie shared in her breathless way with all of us in the back of the bus during the ride down to Granada.
 Andreas was on the bus too, with his uncle; the two of them got off in a town about halfway back to Granada.
 Turns out he was in his late 30's, a successful businessman (I think) back in Germany and a good 15 years older than Janie.